IrinaMax/Demos/spatial-analysis/ReadMe.md

 Introduction
 ------------

 I recently started working on my Ph.D dissertation which utilizes a vast amount of different spatial data types.
 During the process, I discovered that there were alot of concepts about using R for spatial data analysis that I was not aware of.
 The purpose of this report is to document some of those concepts and my favorite packages for spatial data analysis.
-This includes spatial data preparation, exploration, visualization and geostatistical analysis.
+This report is orgainized as follows: Firstly we need to ask why R is a good tool of choice for spatial analysis; secondly we shall go through a typical data analysis life-cycle from getting spatial data to data preparation, exploration, visualization and geostatistical analysis.

 ### Why use R for Spatial Data Analysis

 You might be asking yourself; why use R for spatial analysis when there are commercial and open source Geographical Information Systems (GIS) like ESRI ArcMap, QGIS, etc?.
 These are some of my reasons:

 -   R is free and open source
--   Reproducibility: I can repeat my analysis another day
+-   Reproducibility: Researchers can reproduce their own analyses or other people's analyses and verify their findings
--   Packages: There are a vast amount of R packages for statistical modeling, visualisation like **ggplot2**, **leaflet**. etc.
+-   Packages: There are a vast number of R packages for spatial data analysis, statistical modeling, visualisation, machine learning and more.

 #### R Packages for Spatial Data Analysis